chaunceygardiner/weewx-loopdata/docs/sample-skin.md

 ### Retuning the colors

-The palette is a set of CSS custom properties at the top of `index.html.tmpl`, and since 7.3 that is the only place those colors are
+The palette is a set of CSS custom properties at the top of `index.html.tmpl`, and that is the only place the colors are written: the instruments are SVG whose every line and fill is a css class, so the javascript names no color at all.
-written: `realtime_updater.inc` reads the properties rather than repeating them, so changing one there changes both the page and the canvases.
-The one exception is the windrose's six speed-band shades, which are still the `RAMP` array in `realtime_updater.inc` — they are drawn on the dial face, which is dark in both themes, so they do not change with the theme.
 The dark values sit on `:root` and the light ones are named `--light-*` beside them, applied by a `prefers-color-scheme` media query and by the `[data-theme]` attribute the `theme` option sets.
+The one set that is the same in both themes is the UV and air quality rims, which are EPA's own colors.

-The shipped numbers were measured, not picked: each gauge's range band clears its track by 3:1, which is what makes an arc read at a glance, and the six windrose shades in `RAMP` hold their separation against the dial face.
+The shipped numbers were measured, not picked: every color clears the surface it is drawn on — 4.5:1 for text, 3:1 for a needle, arc or tick — and the six windrose shades (`--rose1` to `--rose6`) step evenly from the calmest band to the windiest against their own theme.
 If you retune, keep those relationships or the dials get harder to read at the size they are actually drawn.
 Note also that a skin edit is replaced on the next upgrade — `weewx.conf` is not.

 ## Files to crib from

-* `index.html.tmpl` — the page skeleton: a `<canvas>` per gauge, the palette, and the translated strings Cheetah hands to the javascript.
+* `index.html.tmpl` — the page skeleton: a card per gauge with an empty slot for its drawing and one for its reading, the palette, and the styles that dress the drawings.
 It renders no readings itself; every value on the page arrives by poll.
-* `realtime_updater.inc` — the polling javascript: the fetch loop, the LIVE/OFFLINE/NO DATA/BAD DATA indicator, the expiration timer, and the canvas gauge and windrose rendering.
+* `realtime_updater.inc` — the polling javascript: the fetch loop, the LIVE/OFFLINE/NO DATA/BAD DATA indicator, the expiration timer, and the SVG drawing of the dials, the compass and the windrose.
+It writes class names only, and rewrites a drawing only when it changed.

-The palette lives in one place, the `:root` custom properties in `index.html.tmpl`.
-A canvas cannot read a css variable, but the javascript drawing on it can, so `realtime_updater.inc` reads the properties rather than repeating them — the exception being the windrose's `RAMP`, described below.
-Retune it freely — the windrose and the dials share a face radius, so they read as one size whatever you do to the colors.

-`RAMP`'s six shades are stops on a curve rather than one color per band:
+The six `--rose` shades are stops on a curve rather than one color per
-`bandColor` samples them for however many speed bands your `windrose_bands` produces, so the calmest band is always the first stop and the windiest always the last, and six bands get the six stops exactly.
+band: the windrose samples them, with css `color-mix`, for however many speed bands your `windrose_bands` produces, so the calmest band is always the first stop and the windiest always the last, and six bands get the six stops exactly.

 [Building a live page](build-a-live-page.html) walks through the same pattern for your own skin.